datalakehouse/docs/docs/platform/index.rst

-DLH platform
+datalakehouse platform
 ==================

-What is the DLH platform?
+What is the datalakehouse platform?
 ----------------------------

-DLH provides managed open source data technologies on all major clouds.
-Through DLH, developers can do what they do best: create applications.
-Meanwhile, DLH does what it does best; manage cloud data infrastructure.
-DLH enables customers to drive business results from open source that trigger true transformations far beyond their own backyard.
+datalakehouse provides managed open source data technologies on all major clouds.
+Through datalakehouse, developers can do what they do best: create applications.
+Meanwhile, datalakehouse does what it does best; manage cloud data infrastructure. datalakehouse enables customers to drive business results from open source that trigger true transformations far beyond their own backyard.

-DLH platform consists of DLH tools, and the following DLH products: Apache Kafka, Apache Cassandra, PostgreSQL, MySQL, Elasticsearch, Redis, InfluxDB, Grafana, and M3 - all available in more than 80 regions around the world on AWS, GCP, Microsoft Azure, DigitalOcean, and UpCloud cloud platforms.
+datalakehouse platform consists of datalakehouse tools, and the following datalakehouse products: Apache Kafka, Apache Cassandra, PostgreSQL, MySQL, Elasticsearch, Redis, InfluxDB, Grafana, and M3 - all available in more than 80 regions around the world on AWS, GCP, Microsoft Azure, DigitalOcean, and UpCloud cloud platforms.

-Learn more about the DLH platform
+Learn more about the datalakehouse platform
 ------------------------------------

 .. panels::